+University Centre Leeds is an official University Centre of Sanctuary after being awarded the status in May 2023.
 University Centre Leeds is committed to becoming a safe and welcoming place for all, especially those seeking sanctuary.
 We want all students, staff and the wider community to understand what it means to be seeking sanctuary.

 We want to help refugees and asylum seekers by addressing barriers including overcoming financial, emotional and cultural hurdles, and supporting them to achieve their potential.
 Our brand values mean that we endeavour to continue supporting and reducing barriers, and meet the needs of each and every student.
 We believe every student has the right to learn and excel and we value students from all walks of life.

 Refugees and Asylum Seekers

 A refugee is someone who has been forced to leave their country in order to escape war, persecution, or natural disaster.
 A refugee has been given permission to stay in the UK, and has been granted official ‘refugee’ status by the Home Office.

 An asylum seeker is someone who has applied for refugee status and is waiting to find out if it has been granted.

 If you would like further information on the different official status options please visit UK Visas and Immigration.

 University of Sanctuary

 A sanctuary is a place of refuge or rest, a place where you can feel at peace from persecution, or other danger.